John Byrom: Byrom and shorthand

 Byrom invented a system of shorthand and, having perfected this, returned to England in 1716.
 Some of the inhabitants of Manchester tried to persuade him to set up a medical practice in the town, but he decided that his abilities were insufficient to pursue a medical career and resolved to teach his shorthand system instead.
 Shortly after coming into his family inheritance in 1740, he patented his New Universal Shorthand.
 This system of shorthand, officially taught at both Oxford and Cambridge universities, was used by the clerk of the House of Lords.

-On 16 June 1742, the Byron's Shorthand Act 1741 (15 Geo.
+On 16 June 1742, the Byrom's Shorthand Act 1741 (15 Geo.
 2. c.
 23) secured to John Byrom, M.A., the sole right of publishing for a certain term of years (21) the art and method of shorthand invented by him.

 His system of shorthand was posthumously published as The Universal English Shorthand which, although superseded in the nineteenth century, marked a significant development in the history of shorthand.
 It was used by John (1703–1791) and Charles Wesley (1707–1788), founders of Methodism, who recorded their self-examinations in coded diaries.